Gija language

-Kija (variously spelled Gija, Kitja, Gidja) is an Australian Aboriginal language today spoken by about 100 people, most of whom live in the region from Halls Creek to Kununurra and west to Lansdowne and Tableland Stations in Western Australia.
-It is a member of the Jarragan language family, a non-Pama-Nyungan family in the East Kimberleys.
-The Argyle Diamond Mine, on the south western corner of Lake Argyle is on the borders of Gija and Miriwoong country.
-The Purnululu (pronounced as 'Boornoolooloo') Bungle Bungle National Park is mostly in Gija country.
+Gija (variously spelled Kija, Kitja, Gidja) is an Australian Aboriginal language today spoken by about 200 people, most of whom live in the region from Halls Creek to Kununurra and west to Lansdowne and Tableland Stations in Western Australia.
+It is a member of the Jarragan language family, a non-Pama-Nyungan family in the East Kimberley.
+The Argyle Diamond Mine, on the south-western corner of Lake Argyle, is on the borders of Gija and Miriwoong country.
+The Purnululu National Park (Gija orthography: 'Boornoolooloo'), which contains the Bungle Bungle Range, is located mostly in Gija country.

 Kuluwarrang and Walgi may have been dialects.